seanbradley/postgres-cheatsheet/README.md

     postgres=#

-...represents the prompt in the postgres shell.
+represents the prompt in the postgres shell.

-##CREATE A SUPERUSER (IF IT DOES NOT ALREADY EXIST)
+###STEP 2: CREATE A SUPERUSER (IF IT DOES NOT ALREADY EXIST)

 In this case, $USER is an environment variable which may need to be defined (probably in your ~/.bashrc file) prior to executing these commands.
 You can also explicitly enter the user when prompted.